 Figure 6.c shows a pulse train of indefinite length with a variable period.
-The generation of such a pulse trains is discussed in section 6 in connection with modulation rules.
+The generation of such a pulse train is discussed in section 6 in connection with modulation rules.
 There is a base period, τ , that varies according to circumstances.
+There can also be a pulse train of specific length and with a variable period (not needed for this presentation).

 Figure 7 is a pulse progress chart showing the passage of a pulse train through a string of simple timing devices where the period of the pulse train, with τ =3.4 δ , is not an integral multiple of the timing device response period δ .
 Note that the output period is the same as the input period.
-As before, each line entry shows conditions fixed through the period of time stated; and each entry in the chart is identical to the previous entry except for rule-based changes.
-Although both input and output pulse trains are regular (with a period of 3.4 δ), there are irregularities in the durations of periods of time in the presentation.
-Again, β =2.0 δ which conveniently reduces the number of entries.
+As before, each chart entry shows conditions fixed through the period of time stated; and each entry in the chart is identical to the previous entry except for rule-based changes.
+Although both input and output pulse trains are regular (with a period of 3.4 δ), there are irregularities in the durations of the periods of time in the presentation.
+Again, β =2.0 δ which conveniently reduces the number of chart entries.